-Monitoring shall be conducted by NMFS-approved observers in
+Monitoring shall be conducted by NMFS-approved observers.

-accordance with section 13 of the application.
 Trained observers shall be placed from the best vantage point(s) practicable to monitor for marine mammals and implement shutdown or delay procedures when applicable through communication with the equipment operator.
 Observer training must be provided prior to project start, and shall include instruction on species identification (sufficient to distinguish the species in the project area), description and categorization of observed behaviors and interpretation of behaviors that may be construed as being reactions to the specified activity, proper completion of data forms, and other basic components of biological monitoring, including tracking of observed animals or groups of animals such that repeat sound exposures may be attributed to individuals (to the extent possible).

-Monitoring would be conducted 30 minutes before, during, and 30 minutes after pile driving/removal activities.
-In addition, observers shall record all incidents of marine mammal occurrence, regardless of distance from activity, and shall document any behavioral reactions in concert with distance from piles being driven or removed.
-Pile driving/removal activities include the time to install or remove a single pile or series of piles, as long as the time elapsed between uses of the pile driving equipment is no more than 30 minutes.
+Monitoring would be conducted 30 minutes before, during, and 30 minutes after pile driving activities.
+In addition, observers shall record all incidents of marine mammal occurrence, regardless of distance from activity, and shall document any behavioral reactions in concert with distance from piles being driven.
+Pile driving activities include the time to install or remove a single pile or series of piles, as long as the time elapsed between uses of the pile driving equipment is no more than 30 minutes.

-A minimum of three PSOs would be on duty during all in-water pile driving activities.
-Two shore-based observers will be stationed at locations offering best line of sight views to monitor the entirety of the shutdown zones and provide the most complete coverage of the monitoring zones.
-The first observer may be on the alumina silos to the east, roughly 100 ft above the water to scan the wider area.
-The second observer may be on the alumina unloader at the north end of the Pier.
-This would place the observer roughly 50 ft above water, approximately 300 ft south of the pile driving activities.

-Additionally, Petrogas proposes to deploy one boat-based PSO that will be positioned at a location or moving in a pattern that offers the most complete visual coverage of the monitoring zone.
+A minimum of two PSOs would be on duty during all in-water pile driving activities.
+One 'shore-based' observer will be stationed at locations offering best line of sight views to monitor the entirety of the shutdown zones and provide the most complete coverage of the monitoring zones.
+Additionally, Phillips 66 proposes to deploy one boatbased PSO that will be positioned at a location or moving in a pattern that offers the most complete visual coverage of the monitoring zone.
 Note, however, PSO position(s) may vary based on construction activity and location of piles or equipment.